Nuclear fuel: Sodium-bonded fuel

 Sodium-bonded fuel consists of fuel that has liquid sodium in the gap between the fuel slug (or pellet) and the cladding.
 This fuel type is often used for sodium-cooled liquid metal fast reactors.
 It has been used in EBR-I, EBR-II, and the FFTF.
 The fuel slug may be metallic or ceramic.
 The sodium bonding is used to reduce the temperature of the fuel.

 Accident tolerant fuels

 Accident tolerant fuels (ATF) are a series of new nuclear fuel concepts, researched in order to improve fuel performance under accident conditions, such as loss-of-coolant accident (LOCA) or reaction-initiated accidents (RIA).
 These concerns became more prominent after the Fukushima Daiichi nuclear disaster in Japan, in particular regarding light-water reactor (LWR) fuels performance under accident conditions.

+Neutronics analyses were performed for the application of the new fuel-cladding material systems for various types of ATF materials.

 The aim of the research is to develop nuclear fuels that can tolerate loss of active cooling for a considerably longer period than the existing fuel designs and prevent or delay the release of radionuclides during an accident.
 This research is focused on reconsidering the design of fuel pellets and cladding, as well as the interactions between the two.